Arizona is a big state—the sixth-largest in the nation—and one way to get a sense of that expanse is to walk the length of it.

 The trail emerges from Cottonwood Canyon, and you're soon tracing the edge of mighty Roosevelt Lake past the marina and finally crossing the water on Roosevelt Lake Bridge.

-The trail drops into Lower Walnut Canyon with wildflower-streaked meadows beneath cross-bedded sandstone cliffs in soft sunset hues.
-Shallow caves are gouged out along the base of the angled and contorted stone walls.
+The trail drops into Lower Walnut Canyon with wildflower-streaked meadows beneath cross-bedded sandstone cliffs.
+Shallow caves are gouged out along the base of the angled stone walls.
 Past the Sandys Canyon Trail junction, turn right and continue through Walnut Canyon.

-A few hundred years ago, Walnut Canyon was a thriving population center for the Sinagua culture.
-Prehistoric cliff dwellings are secreted away in the natural contours fo the gorge.
-They're now protected as part of Walnut Canyon National Monument.
+A few hundred years ago, Walnut Canyon was a thriving population center for the Sinagua culture, and you can still see the remains of their prehistoric cliff dwellings secreted away in the natural contours of the gorge.

 The trail climbs steeply out of Walnut Canyon at Fisher Point.
-From there it follows the rim, dipping in and out of a ributary gorge before reaching the trailhead near Interstate 40.
+From there it follows the rim, dipping in and out of a tributary gorge before reaching the trailhead near Interstate 40.

 The trail follows a spine of rock down to Cedar Ridge, then curves past O'Neill Butte and reaches the top of the redwall formation at a beautiful overlook called Skeleton Point.
 It zigzags down the cliffs to the Tonto Platform and makes a steep descent across the inner gorge.

-The trail crosses the Colorado River at the Black Bridge, an engineering marvel built in 1928.
+The trail crosses the Colorado River at the Black Bridge.
 Head downstream to Bright Angel Creek and past the campground to Phantom Ranch, a great place to stop for cold lemonade.
 Follow the creek, and as you leave the ranch, the path becomes the North Kaibab Trail.

 Climb through The Box, with exposed rock walls closing around you.
 The trail crisscrosses the creek on footbridges before reaching the short path to Ribbon Falls.
 This is a must-stop detour leading back to a picturesque grotto and a silver cascade that looks as if it were plucked from a tropical island.